toaderflorin/florintoader/_posts/2020-04-02-immutability.markdown

 Mutations play a central role when it comes to observability in these libraries, but React works a little bit differently because it is much more functional in nature.

 ## React
-Rendering in React is done by calling the <code class="code">setState()</code> method on a component, or that component receives new props from a parent and here's the important aspect: React always rerenders the whole subtree, unless we override the <code class="code">shouldComponentUpdate()</code> method in the class.
+Rendering in React is done by calling the <code class="code">setState()</code> method on a component, or that component receives new props from a parent and here's the important aspect: React always rerenders the whole subtree, unless we override the <code class="code">shouldComponentUpdate()</code> method in the class and tell it not to.

-Rembember:

-But by using a little functional trick called *immutability* in our code, we avoid even this diffing process.
+If we wanted to only rerender if something is changed, we would have to deeply compare the new props and state to the old ones which can be time consuming.
+But by using a little functional trick called *immutability* in our code, we can avoid this and use a shallow compare instead.

-Let us use the customary task manager example and look at the following code:
+Let us use the typical task manager example and look at the following code:

 <div class="margin-bottom">
 <pre><code class="language-js line-numbers">